executors/executors/wording.md

   sender-to-impl<S, sink_receiver>;
 ```

-None of a sender's copy constructor, destructor, equality comparison, or `swap` operation shall exit via an exception.

 None of these operations, nor a sender type's `submit` member function shall introduce data races as a result of concurrent invocations of those functions from different threads.

 An sender type's destructor shall not block pending completion of the submitted function objects. [*Note:* The ability to wait for completion of submitted function objects may be provided by the associated execution context. *--end note*]